AkshayMalviya-2512/Travel-Management-System/README.md

 # Travel-Management-System
-A Java-based desktop application (likely built with NetBeans) for managing travel-related operations such as destinations, bookings, and customer information.
+A Java-based desktop application (built with Intillij IDEA) for managing travel-related operations such as destinations, bookings, and customer information.
 The repository contains compiled .class files, image assets for the UI, and a README (undisplayed here).

 Key Points